Sources of Land Ownership

 The old assessment rolls for the City of Oshkosh are at the Oshkosh Public Museum .
 You will need to make an appointment with Archivist Scott Cross to use these.
 For rural area, the rolls are at the Area Research Center , UW-O Polk Library.
 Contact Archivist Joshua Ranger.

-Additional information on finding property tax rolls and assessment lists and what information they will provide can be found on the Wisconsin Historical Society's web site.
+Additional information on preserving your home and property can be found on the Wisconsin Historical Society's web site .